Triplesee/Large-Multimodal-Model/documents/LMM Introduction.md

 ---

-# What is MLLM?
+# What is LMM?

 ## Multimodal Large Language Model <-> Large Multimodal Model

 ## LLM-based model with the ability to **receive**, **reason**, and **output** with multimodal information.

-## MLLM manifests two representative traits:
+## LMM manifests two representative traits:
-(1) MLLM is based on LLM with billion scale parameters, which is not available in previous models.
+(1) LMM is based on LLM with billion scale parameters, which is not available in previous models.

-(2) MLLM uses new training paradigms to unleash its full potential, such as multimodal instruction tuning to encourage the model to follow new instructions.
+(2) LMM uses new training paradigms to unleash its full potential, such as multimodal instruction tuning to encourage the model to follow new instructions.

 ---
-# 2. MLLM Architecture
+# 2. LMM Architecture

-A typical MLLM can be abstracted into three modules, i.e.,
+A typical LMM can be abstracted into three modules, i.e.,
  1) a pre-trained modality encoder,
  2) a pre-trained LLM, and
  3) a modality interface to connect them.

-The typical MLLM architechture is as follows
+The typical LMM architechture is as follows

 ![architecture](pictures/architecture.png)